fingent-corp/gateway-prestashop-mastercard-module/README.md

 ## Documentation

-The official documentation for this module is available on: https://mpgs.fingent.wiki/target/prestashop-mastercard-payment-gateway-services
+The official documentation for this module is available at: https://mpgs.fingent.wiki/target/prestashop-mastercard-payment-gateway-services

 ## Support